Using table stats hint to force a direct path read but with a rownum predicate surprise

 VLOT stands for Very Large Object Threshold = _db_block_buffers * 5 = 3875820 * 5 = 19379100

 Before 11.2.0.2 release, the direct path read decision was based on the actual segment block count extracted from the segment header.
 After 11.2.0.2 release, Oracle takes this number from dba_tables.block count.
-This behaviour is controlled by the "_direct_read_decision_statistics_driven" parameter.
+This behavior is controlled by the "_direct_read_decision_statistics_driven" parameter.

-We will run same query with the table block size manipulated to a just a little bit larger amount (19379101) than VLOT.
+We will run the same query with the table block size manipulated to just a little bit larger amount (19379101) than VLOT.
 We expect a full table scan will be forced via direct path read.

-I decided to patch the sql with a fixed large block size(60000000).
-The sample query i have used so far, was a short form of the real problematic query.I did all the tests with the short form.
-When i patched the real query with the table_stats hint, it could not fire direct path read.
+I decided to patch the SQL with a fixed large block size (60000000).
+The sample query I have used so far, was a short form of the real problematic query.
+I did all the tests with the short form.
+When I patched the real query with the table_stats hint, it could not fire direct path read.
 The difference was that; The real query has an outer query surrounding it for pagination purpose.
 Yet another challenge was on the way.
-The real query was alike below one;
+The real query was like the one below;

 Hope it helps.